Photo courtesy of Pixabay.com

 So let me tell you a story.
 This is a story about an athletic scholarship but the principle would be the same regardless of the student’s goal.
 And since you may remember that I am a story-teller at heart forgive me for any inadvertent embellishment.

 There was this kid, Jess was his name or so they tell me, that lived up in the mountains.
 He liked to go out along the trail that led down to the old country store.
-He liked the hill so much he would find most any excuse to run down that hill to that store.
+He liked the hill so much he would find almost any excuse to run down that hill to that store.
 Jess would run every chance he got just for the pure pleasure of it.
 Every day people would see Jess running, there goes that fool boy running again they would mutter and off he would go.

 Running up and down those hills was the best thing in Jesse’s life.
 He did not try to run real fast, no point in that, cause he just like being out there in the woods on the trails.
 But he was getting stronger and stronger.
 Real strong runner the people in town would say.

 Now down in the valley, there were these bunch of people and a whole parcel of schools.
 One school, in particular, they had this great big fancy running track.
-They had some track club run there most every weekend.
+They had some track club run there almost every weekend.
 This kid name of Arnold, Arnold T. Spingate, his dad took him there all the time.
 Arnold’s dad was a runner and he wanted his son to be one also.

 So starting at age 5 Arnold T Spingate, his father signed him up for a running club.
 By six he was running in competitions most everywhere.
 And was that boy fast.
 He won most times he ran.
 Only one problem Arnold did not like to run, he only did it cause his dad pushed him.
 The more dad pushed the harder Arnold ran and the harder he ran the more he won.
 You would have thought that this would make dad proud, but no matter how much Arnold won dad pushed him some more.